5 Step Guide to Becoming a Successful PV Professional

 Here comes what many consider the hardest part of a PV career: breaking into the field.
 PV is a competitive field, and here’s how you stay ahead:

-Highlight any direct clinical research experience and get a reference from your supervisor.
-This will be one of the best ways to grab an employer’s interest.
+Have any clinical research experience?
+Get a reference from your supervisor.
+This is one of the best ways to grab an employer’s interest.

-Join a professional association.
-Network and find out how practicing professionals landed their first job.
-Check the association job board for positions that may not be on other job boards.
+A professional association join.
+Find out how practicing professionals landed their first job.
+Check the job board to find out if there are positions available that are not available on other job boards.

-Stay up to date and informed on field practices and trends.
-A way to demonstrate your enthusiasm and dedication is to take advantage of online courses.
-For example, CCRPS offers an affordable PV certification program as well as a free ICH GCP program.
-Both can help add to your resume.
+Stay current with the field and knowledge of practices and trends.
+One way to prove your enthusiasm and dedication is to take advantage of online courses.
+For instance, CCRPS provides an inexpensive PV certification program along with a free ICH GCP program.
+Either one might be able to bring something to your resume.

 Step Four: Work and Learn

 PV is an ever-growing and innovative field.
-When you land your first job, be prepared to transition into the workforce and learn what you were not taught in the classroom.
+When you get your first job, you will have to transition from school to work and find out what was not taught in class.

 As you work, take in the environment around you and contemplate your long-term goals.
 Some factors you should consider are: